 Can you believe it?
 A cyber-attack occurs every 39 seconds globally.
 Imagine, in the next 60 or so seconds; some notorious hackers will have tampered with thousands of newly created websites-horrendous statistics.
 And the worst is yet to come.
 Over 300,000 new pieces of malware are produced and deployed daily.
 The number is expected to keep rising.

 Sounds disturbing, right.
-The good news amid such a scenario is that website owners who are keen on their site security can employ proven security measures to keep malicious attackers at bay.
+The good news amid such a scenario is those website owners who are keen on their site security can employ proven security measures to keep malicious attackers at bay.
 Even though your priority lies in drawing traffic and working those conversions, you cannot afford to ignore website security.

 One more thing, never assume that your site is too small to be hacked.
 As soon as you launch that site, cybercriminals are always lying in wait.
 If you hold site security in contempt, you’ll quickly lose your investment, customer trust, and lawsuits might be heading your way.
 Remember, over 40 percent of small business websites suffer from malicious attacks annually.